geekzy/tiapp-como/README.md

 Models or Data Models are table representative in local DB, since Como is using `joli` as ORM Library, Como has a namespace for joli which is `Como.db`, it is actually a joli object.
+The directory for model is `/app/models' please create one if not exists.

 To configure your database name you can set it in `app/config/app.js`